Return to site

 I understand that secondhand clothes need no energy or carbon to make because they already exist.
 But what about recycled fabrics?
 Do they really save that much?

 When I checked, other sources confirmed it.
 Clothing made from recycled fabric generates a fraction of the carbon.
-We should all dress this way.

 Update: Sheridan has a recycling program for old bed linen and towels, which is great as these are hard to recycle.
 Take your next set there.